frc1511/frc1511.github.io/1511_software/bizarro_homer/index.md

 The service directs `stdout` and `stderr` to respective files in the dashboard server directory.
 These logs are hosted on the dashboard page ([Section 6.2](#62-dashboard)) for debugging purposes.

-On install (TODO Section: Link install here), the service will be installed and enabled, meaning that it will automatically start on boot.
+On install ([Section 8.1.4](#814-build-and-install-program)), the service will be installed and enabled, meaning that it will automatically start on boot.

 ### 6.1.2: Controls Class
 {: .d-inline-block }